Top Mistakes During Impotence Treatment – Medication for better Results

 When your prescription says “twice a day” or “2 times a day medication schedule,” this typically means taking the medicine approximately every 12 hours.
 For example, you might take one dose at 8 AM and another at 8 PM.

-Is every 12 hours twice a day?
-Yes, exactly.
 When a medication says “every 12 hours,” it means the same as taking it twice daily.
-However, some people wonder, “can you take medicine 2 hours early?”
+However, some wonder, “Can you take medicine 2 hours early?”
 While slight variations won’t typically cause problems with many medications, it’s best to maintain consistent timing when possible.

 Medication Correctly